LEARN MORE

 That being said, denaturalizing this idea that the present structures we have are ahistorical and permanent is a really important move for being able to imagine different kinds of futures.
 If we want to imagine the long-term future of humans on this planet, then we need to get away from the idea that the structures we have now are immutable constraints on those possibilities, right?

-If we realize how recently that came into being as a standard, and we realized the very particular reasons it came to be that standard in the world as it existed in the 01950s and sixties and that are no longer relevant to the world we find ourself in now, it opens up the possibility to imagine futures that are radically different from our present.
+If we realize how recently that came into being as a standard, and we realize the very particular reasons it came to be that standard in the world as it existed in the 01950s and sixties and that are no longer relevant to the world we find ourselves in now, it opens up the possibility to imagine futures that are radically different from our present.

-Blake: The work of this part of the book is building on really excellent research that's been done by historians in the last couple of years, that show that even at these moments when the nation is expanding its hegemony around the world lots of people were experimenting with other models – and these were not fringe figures.
-A lot of the people who are today seen as the founding fathers of the post-colonial nation state, people like Nkumrah or Nehru were actually in favor of alternative arrangements.
-They preferred not to have nation states.
-In the end, the nation state was their second choice.
+Blake: The work of this part of the book is building on really excellent research that’s been done by historians in the last couple of years, which shows that even at these moments when the nation was expanding its hegemony around the world, lots of people were experimenting with other models — and these were not fringe figures.
+A lot of the people who are today seen as the founding fathers of the postcolonial nation-state, people like Nkrumah or Nehru were actually in favor of alternative arrangements.
+They preferred not to have nation-states.
+In the end, the nation-state was their second choice.
 These are major political actors who were making critical decisions.

-Gilman: I mean, I think one other thing we should emphasize is that John and I are not saying that we should get rid of nation states.
-Nation states still have really important functions – especially in managing economies and distributional outcomes within economies.
-The nation state becomes the hegemonic form of governance in the second half of the 20th century because the central governance project of that period was economic development, both in rich countries and in poor countries.
-There, the idea was that governments should manage economies to create economic growth and to develop modern infrastructure – technology, governing institutions, and so on.
-Nation states are going to continue to have that function – that's going to continue to be important.
+Gilman: I mean, I think one other thing we should emphasize is that Jonathan and I are not saying that we should get rid of nation-states.
+Nation-states still have really important functions — especially in managing economies and distributional outcomes within economies.
+The nation-state becomes the hegemonic form of governance in the second half of the 20th century because the central governance project of that period was economic development, both in rich countries and in poor countries.
+There, the idea was that governments should manage economies to create economic growth and to develop modern infrastructure — technology, governing institutions, and so on.
+Nation-states are going to continue to have that function — that’s going to continue to be important.

 But they weren’t designed to deal with these kinds of planetary issues, which at the time were considered just kind of background noise.
 At the time the planet was considered the stable stage on which the human drama played out.
 If you read Hannah Arendt in The Human Condition, which she published in 01958, she’s very explicit about this, that the fungibility of the human condition is predicated on the stability of the planetary condition.
 What we have learned in the 65 years since her book was published is that those planetary conditions are no longer stable.
 The stage itself is beginning to rattle and shake, and we need to figure out a way to restabilize that stage.